 Substitutions

-- Ham: Instead of leftover diced ham, use a ham bone or ham hocks.
+- Ham: Instead of leftover diced ham, use a ham bone, ham hocks, or just add bacon.

 - Split Peas: While I used green split peas, you can also use yellow split peas or canned or dried lentils.

-- Vegetables: Add potatoes, parsnips, turnips, or corn to make the soup heartier.
+- Vegetables: Add potatoes, parsnips, turnips, or corn to make the soup mixture heartier.

 - Chicken Broth: Use Smoked Chicken Stock or vegetable broth instead.